Costa-Silva/hyparview/README.md

-# HyparView
-Kotlin implementation of HyParView: a membership protocol for reliable gossip-based broadcast
+# Kotlin implementation of HyParView: a membership protocol for reliable gossip-based broadcast

 This system uses HyParView protocol to get knowledge of all the nodes in the system.